jesusyanez/type-beat-api/README.md

 # Type Beat API
-This api returns a random trap type beat from youtube.
+This API returns a random trap type beat from youtube.